EdwardDing/EdwardDing.github.io/_posts/2014-10-09-Renamer_Python.markdown

 excerpt: A python script for bacth renamer files in Mac OSX.
 ---

+> Update: This post is only for those who are interested in using

 This is just a simple script, but very helpful when you need to automatically rename a bunch of files, especially images from your camera.

 If you are a user, just read the first part of this post which is a `How to use` section and download the executable scirpt.
 If you are a programmer who want to dig out how to implement this, read the second part, which I will explain a little bit about the scirpt and provide a copy of my source code.